-• Predicted concentrations of TSP comply with the relevant air quality objective at all sensitive receptors, in all modelled Project scenarios, in isolation and cumulatively.
+- Predicted concentrations of TSP comply with the relevant air quality objective at all sensitive receptors, in all modelled Project scenarios, in isolation and cumulatively. - Predicted concentrations of TSP comply with the relevant air quality objective at South32's Eagle Downs mine assets, in all modelled Project scenarios, in isolation and cumulatively.